Lyapunov exponents for truncated unitary and Ginibre matrices

 \subsection{Acknowledgements}

-We thank Alexei Borodin and Vadim Gorin for helpful feedback on an earlier draft, Mario Kieburg for a fruitful conversation which provided the initial impetus to write down these results, and Neil O'Connell for answering questions regarding \cite{jones2006weyl}.
+We thank Alexei Borodin and Vadim Gorin for helpful feedback on an earlier draft, Mario Kieburg for a fruitful conversation which provided the initial impetus to write down these results, Neil O'Connell for answering questions regarding \cite{jones2006weyl}, and the anonymous referees for helpful comments.
 RVP was partially supported by an NSF Graduate Research Fellowship under grant \#$1745302$, and by the NSF FRG grant DMS-1664619. \addtocontents{toc}{ }